Cpl. Albert Herman Cornils

 Twelve weeks later, Al was at Fort Knox, Kentucky, training with the regular army.
 It was there that he attended code breaker school.
-The biggest problem in the training was the inexperience of the officers.
+The biggest problem during the training was the inexperience of the officers.
 This situation was not resolved until the battalion was in the Philippine Islands.

 Al believed that the training at Fort Knox did little to prepare the men of the battalion for what lay ahead of them in the Philippines, since there were not too many similarities between Kentucky and the Philippines.
 The one thing that Al remembered, about the training at Fort Knox, was that he made friends for a life time.

 In late summer 1941, Al and the battalion went to Louisiana for maneuvers from September 1 through 30.
 During the maneuvers, none of the soldiers had any idea that they had already been selected for overseas duty.
 It was only after the maneuvers had ended that the battalion was ordered to Camp Polk, Louisiana, and there they learned that their time in the army was being extended another one to six years.
 Al received an offer to be reassigned and be posted in Washington D.C., as a code breaker, but he turned it down to stay with his friends.

 The company traveled west by train to San Francisco, California, and was taken by ferry to Ft.
 McDowell on Angel Island on the ferry the U.S.A.T.
 General Frank M. Coxe.
 At Ft.
 McDowell, they were given physicals and inoculated for overseas duty.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date, while other men were simply replaced.